binipringle/crim-outline/index.md

 <p style="margin-left:10%; margin-right:10%;"><b>Note:</b> The Court finds that Maryland’s rape statute omits mens rea in (a)(3) by legislative design, because it includes mens rea in (a)(2) of the statute.</p>

+**Strict liability IRAC from Oil on the Tracks**

+<p style="margin-left:3%; margin-right:10%;">R: Mens rea is the mental ingredient of any crime.
+Because the burden of proof is usually on the prosecution (with the exception of affirmative defenses), the prosecution generally wants low mens rea while the defense wants high mens rea to make it harder for the prosecution to prove.</p>
+<p style="margin-left:3%; margin-right:10%;">A:</p>
+<p style="margin-left:5%; margin-right:10%;">I: Where the mens rea element of a statute is not clear on its face, we interpret the statute to determine legislative intent.</p>
+<p style="margin-left:5%; margin-right:10%;">R: Under NY law, when a statue contains no mens rea, courts consider strict liability factors when determining whether the legislature intended that the statute contain mens rea or be a strict liability crime.
+Under NY law, no mens rea is required if the offense (1) is a public welfare offense; (2) has a standard that is reasonable and proper to expect people to follow; (3) the penalty is relatively small; or (4) the crime does not carry a heavy stigma.</p>
+<p style="margin-left:5%; margin-right:10%;">A: Here, there is no mens rea requirement for the offense of littering on the railroad tracks because there is no mens rea in the statute.
+Here, the littering on the railroad tracks offense is (1) a public welfare offense because the railroad is a public system of railway tracks.
+Here, the standard of requiring that people not throw, dump or place on the railroad tracks any refuse, trash, garbage, rubbish, litter or any nauseous or offensive matter is (2) a reasonable and proper standard to expect people to follow.</p>
+<p style="margin-left:5%; margin-right:10%;">C: Therefore, a court will likely find that there is no mens rea requirement for the littering on the railroad tracks offense because littering on the railroad tracks is a public offense and has a standard that is reasonable and proper to expect people to follow.
+The defense will likely argue that mens rea should be read into the statute because although the penalty is relatively small, the crime still carries a stigma because there is a penalty.</p>
+<p style="margin-left:3%; margin-right:10%;">C: Therefore, the prosecution has a prima facie case against Eileen for littering on the railroad tracks, where she threw a garbage bag containing 10 different quart-sized cans and bottles full of old oil over the bridge and onto the railroad tracks without looking.</p>

 ## Mistake of Fact

 **Common Law Mistake of Fact**